tinalexander/tinalexander.github.io/notes/2024/05-may.md

 >
 > As, as I'm sure you know, from the state that you're in, you have all these cows, the milk goes into bulk tanks, which is a mixture of a number of cows.
 And that's a very sensitive area because it does point if they're infected cows as to where the infections are.
 >
 > And technically it's no problem, but we want to make sure that we have trust.
-And so, there's negotiation that needs to go on to make sure that there's a safe way to handle the data and that people are not gonna be castigated if they happen to have an infected herd.
+And so, there's negotiation that needs to go on to make sure that there's a safe way to handle the data and that people are not going to be castigated if they happen to have an infected herd.
 >
 > So we're working through all that state by state.
 >